 The Queued Floor Request Result field is included only when sending a response message to the cancellation of a queued floor request originated by a floor participant.
 The Queued Floor Request Result field is coded as specified in clause 8.2.3.25.

+User ID:

+If the User ID field contains the Queued Floor <Queued Floor RequestsPurpose> value set to '0', the User ID is set to the MCPTT ID of the requesting user.

+If the User ID field contains the Queued Floor <Queued Floor RequestsPurpose> value set to '1', the User ID is set to the MCPTT ID of the requesting user.

+If the User ID field contains the Queued Floor <Queued Floor RequestsPurpose> value set to '2', the User ID is set to the MCPTT ID of the queued user.

+The User ID field is coded as specified in clause 8.2.3.6.

 * * * End of Changes * * * *